OmarNourEldinMohamed/simple_shell/README.md

 ## AUTHORS

-This is an ALX collaboration project between (Omar Mohamed, Khadija Abdelqwe)
+This is an ALX collaboration project between (Omar Mohamed, Khadeja Ezzat)

 ## More information